inspec/inspec-aws/docs/resources/aws_ec2_customer_gateways.md

 # aws_ec2_customer_gateways

-Use the `aws_ec2_customer_gateways` InSpec audit resource to test properties of the plural AWS EC2 Customer Gateway.
+Use the `aws_ec2_customer_gateways` InSpec audit resource to test properties of the plural resource of AWS EC2 Customer Gateway.

 The AWS::EC2::CustomerGateway specifies a customer gateway.